textpattern/textpattern.github.io/tags/meta_keywords.md

 {your article keywords}
 ~~~

 Context of use must be within a single article (as opposed to an article list).
-The tag can be added directly in a @@Page template@@ or as part of an article @@Form template@@.
+The tag can be added directly in [Page templates](http://docs.textpattern.io/themes/page-templates-explained) or as part of 'article' type [Form templates](http://docs.textpattern.io/themes/form-templates-explained).
 Either way, you may also place it in a given article tag.

 Note: The corresponding keywords field has a 255 character limit by default, which includes spaces and commas.
 This is the MySQL database default.
 You can edit the default using [phpMyAdmin](http://www.phpmyadmin.net), for example.
 {: .alert-block .information}